-cover The maximum Area covered by all buildings and structures rooted with impervious materials, does not exceed the maximum site cover indicated in Table 5, where Area means: a. for enclosed spaces, the area including the outside wall; and b. for unenclosed spaces, the area is measured along a line 600mm in from the perimeter of the root.
+- 16. The maximum Area covered by all buildings and structures roofed with impervious materials, does not exceed the maximum site cover indicated in Table 5, where Area means:

+- for enclosed spaces, the area including the outside wall; and for unenclosed spaces, the area is measured along a line 600mm in from the perimeter of the roof.